Appetizer Recipes, Beginner, Christmas Recipes, Dip Recipes, Seasoning and Sauce Recipes

 One thing I know for sure, it’s a Southern thing.
 Some claim it originated right here in Mississippi along the Gulf Coast region.
 I can’t confirm or deny that.
 It’s really addictive served over cream cheese with crackers, the former seems to mellow out the bite from the horseradish sauce.
 But it also pairs well as a sauce for pork and chicken.

-Start by combining one 18-ounce jar of pineapple preserves with once 18-ounce jar of apple jelly in a medium saucepan.
-Add three tablespoons dried mustard (not the same as yellow mustard from a bottle) and one teaspoon ground black pepper.
+Start by combining the pineapple preserves and apple jelly in a medium saucepan.
+Add the dried mustard and ground black pepper.
 Heat over medium low heat until the two jams melt together and everything is combined.

 When stored in a sealed container, Jezebel sauce will keep in the refrigerator for up to two weeks.
 It can also be frozen for up to three months.
 Just make sure to leave about an inch of headspace at the top to allow for expansion.

 If you enjoy canning, you are in luck!
 Fill clean jars with the sauce, leaving 1/4-inch of headspace.
 Seal each jar with a lid and ring, then process for 10 minutes using the water bath canning method.
+Once cooled, remove the rings and store in a cool, dry place for up to 18 months.
 Check out my tutorial on water bath canning for more information.

 block of cream cheese on a floral China plate covered in Jezebel sauce surrounded by crackers